phetsims/phet-info/checklists/S2015R_checklist.md

 - [ ] Rosetta test (Opening sim to trusted translators for beta)
 - [ ] Check teacher tips are up to date
 - [ ] Check sim primer is up to date
-- [ ] Review process with QA team.